Waste Management Forum Stresses Reduction Over Recycling

 Imagine Grinnell wants to facilitate Grinnell’s conversion to automated solid waste pick-up and to help the city meet the challenges of recycling.
 Information will be forthcoming on the agency’s website.

 Dana reported a recent exchange between him and Russ Behrens, Grinnell City Manager, in which he asked Behrens what he would like to see as an ideal outcome in solid waste management and recycling efforts in Grinnell.

 Behrens replied, “A ten percent across the board decrease in waste in Grinnell.”

 Byron Hueftle-Worley, City Council Representative At Large:

 Hueftle-Worley emphasized the value of Grinnell’s $13.5 million wastewater treatment plant.
+Obviously, the decision will require more resources than you’d need for choosing a water softener system.
 Food waste, he stated, makes up a significant portion of the solid waste that Grinnell sends to the landfill.
 If residents have a garbage disposal installed in their kitchens, food waste can be sent on its way through the disposal; the wastewater treatment plant is well equipped to deal with it, and eventually it can go to area farms as liquid compost.

 Jennifer Frampton, Program Director, South Central Iowa Solid Waste Agency: